charmaine211/AfstuderenOU/documentation/TRAIN.md

 - `root`: This directory serves as the main folder for your project and can be named according to your preference.
 - `training_results`: Within this directory, we'll place any files or data related to training results.
 Its name can also be customised.
-- `dataset`: Here, you'll organise your training and validation datasets.
+- `dataset`: Here, you'll organise your training, testing and validation datasets.
 You can name this directory as you see fit.
   - `train`: This folder contains subdirectories for each class in your training dataset.
 The name "train" is mandatory for training purposes.
   - `val`: Similar to the train directory, this folder houses validation dataset subdirectories.
 The name "val" is required for validation purposes.
   - `test`: This directory is added to document the final model results.
 It follows the same structure as the training and validation sets.
     - `class_...`: In image classification tasks, each subdirectory corresponds to a specific class (e.g., class_1, class_2, etc.), containing the related dataset.
-Note: This is not required for object detection tasks.

 _Additional Notes:_

 - The dataset distribution follows an 80:10:10 ratio for training, validation, and test sets respectively.
 - The structure provided includes a "test" directory for comprehensive testing of the trained YoloV8 model.
 - The "class\_..." directories within "train" and "val" represent individual classes for classification tasks.
-However, for object detection tasks, these directories are not necessary and can be omitted.

 To start, we'll create a root file named driver_gaze_direction and add the following structures: